GachonAI20/OPEN_EYES-BACKEND/README.md

 ## Used Libraries

-The libraries required for the code are stored in _requirements.txt_.
+The libraries required for the code are stored in [requirements.txt](requirements.txt).
 <br/>
 You can use the file to install and run the library required for the backend code.